ruby0x1/hxtypedarray/README.md

 ###Differences with spec

-Aside from todo below:
+- (will implement in future) Spec allows Type1.set(Type2) and new Type1(Type2), with conversion between bytes

-- (will implement) Spec allows Float32ArrayInst.set(Int8ArrayInstance) and similar with conversion
+  - [spec for allowance](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-%typedarray%-typedarray), if A != B type, section 22.2.1.2 #17
-  - [spec for allowance](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-%typedarray%-typedarray), if A != B type, section 22.2.1.2 #17 , [example implementation in js polyfill](https://github.com/inexorabletash/polyfill/blob/master/typedarray.js#L734)
+  - should use FPHelper in future
   - spec for conversion, [get](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-getvaluefrombuffer)/[set](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-setvalueinbuffer)
-- ArrayBufferView includes bytesPerElement as a local instance variable for code simplification and convenience of not switch(type) where it is used
+- ArrayBufferView includes `bytesPerElement` as a local instance variable for code simplification and convenience
 - variadic constructors broken down into statics, i.e
   - new(len) || new(buffer, offset, len) || new(array) || new(typedarray)
   - becomes new(len) consistently for all types and super types